waldur/waldur-site-agent/README.md

 ### Test environment

 In order to test the service, a user should deploy 2 separate instances of the service.
 The first one (called service-pull) is for fetching data from Waldur with further processing and the second one (called service-push) is for sending data from SLURM cluster to Waldur.
-Both instances must be configured with environment variables from e.g. .env-file.g
+Both instances must be configured with environment variables from e.g. .env-file.

 The example of .env-file for service-pull: